What is Apert syndrome?

 - properly align the eyes, nose and jaw

-In addition to specialised cranio-facial surgeons, treatment is likely to involve specialists in the brain and nerves, heart, teeth, hearing, speech development, mental wellbeing and bones, muscles and joints.
+In addition to surgeons who specialise in the head, face and skull (cranio-facial surgeons), treatment is likely to involve specialists in the brain and nerves, heart, teeth, hearing, speech development, mental wellbeing and bones, muscles and joints.

-Children who are raised by their parents and treated at a specialised multidisciplinary centre usually develop the most successfully.
+Children who are treated at a specialised multidisciplinary centre usually develop the most successfully.
 A comprehensive treatment program increases the chance of a child with Apert syndrome growing up to have normal vision, hearing and speech.
 This will help them to achieve normal intellectual development, and succeed in education, work and social relationships.

 Health problems can reduce life expectancy in children with severe Apert syndrome.
 But with good treatment to minimise risks, many people with Apert syndrome live a normal life span.